 - Pumpkin is low in fat and calories, and loaded with potassium, vitamin A and vitamin C. Using a low-sugar recipe, make pumpkin pies with canned, evaporated fat-free milk, a graham cracker crust and light or fat-free whipped topping.
 Keep a can in your pantry to whip into muffins or breads beyond the fall season.
 Of course, you can swap out decadent Thanksgiving pies for baked apples or poached pears.

 - Bread is the star of traditional stuffing but recipes using cornbread are better as corn meal is a whole grain.
 Lighten the dish with onions, celery, carrots and apples, rather than using fatty sausage.

 - Gravy can be less greasy if you use a fat separator or refrigerate the pan juices and skim the fat off before making gravy.

-Game Day Strategy
+Game Day Strategy for Thanksgiving